ChilliChump/Diesel-Heater-433mhz-Remote-Control/README.md

 Make sure you get your remote controls relevant info to include in this code, details in the video above.

+You will need this library for the 433MHz TX/RX: https://github.com/sui77/rc-switch/

 **Parts:**
 Arduino Nano: https://geni.us/arduinonano
 433Mhz TX/RX: https://geni.us/433mhz